 While a few equipment part are set, most parts are up for evaluation.

 The Quintana Roo PRSix disc frameset and the Morf-Tech TriFold bar are the only parts that would not be changed out.
 I believe the PRSix disc frameset is the best combination of aerodynamic, weight and handling performance.
 It is also difficult to see what could be more aerodynamic than the Morf TriFold as they reduced the surface for brake levers to nothing.

 What is being evaluated is:

 - Storage/nutrition/hydration solutions

 Certainly, I do not have all the answers what would be best, neither does any one person either.
 For that reason, I will get in touch with several aerodynamic experts to get the best ideas of what to test out.
 I know that a lot of my readers also has a lot of thoughts about aerodynamics, so every idea of how I can improve my aerodynamic performance is very welcome.

-The journey will be thoroughly documented on my blog with full transparency and hopefully give us all more insight in the fascinating world of aerodynamics.
+The journey will be thoroughly documented on my blog with full transparency and hopefully, give us all more insight into the fascinating world of aerodynamics.